 We need context to know the extent 呼称 are used.
 There are so many niches that one could be a part in that no single person, including natives, could tell you authoritatively every single situation these endings can be used in.
 Luckily, however, you can get the gist of how they're used and see for yourself how they're used.

 There are a few ground rules, however.
 First, you must never directly use them to refer to oneself.
-Two, you must never use more than one to refer to a single person in the same sentence.
+Two, you mustn't use more than one to refer to the same person in the same sentence.

 I am Kaneko (surname).